Can your dog help you find the perfect mate?

 Having trouble finding the perfect mate?
 Tired of dating services that don't work and blind dates with people with whom you have nothing in common?
 Before you take yourself off of the market, always remember that you have your dog.
 That's right.
 Enlisting the help of your faithful canine companion could be your best bet at finding your perfect mate.

 It stands to reason that if dogs can sniff out cancer cells in humans, detect bombs, and locate lost people, they might also be able to find your perfect match.
 Cesar Millan is a believer.
-"Dogs live in an instinctual world and their instincts are more sensitive than humans.
+"Dogs live in an instinctual world.
+They are more sensitive to instincts than humans are.
 Dogs can read a person's energy.
 They know when energy is compatible and when it's not."

 In an experiment conducted at Cesar's Dog Psychology Center in Santa Clarita, California, heart rate monitors were hooked up to both humans and dogs.
 The monitors measured physiological reactions when dogs and humans were introduced to each other for the first time.
 Dogs reacted much sooner than humans.
 Oftentimes, their reactions — good or bad — occurred at distances of fifty yards or more.
 Their initial reactions tended to telegraph the same behavior as the dogs came closer to each other.
 Not so with dog owners.
 Cesar says one of the reasons why humans take longer to determine fit or chemistry with other humans is because, "Humans generally don't go by instincts, they rely on intelligence or emotions."
 These can be deceiving.